fsommers/bureaucrat/README.md

 - **Mimic an Existing Document**: Analyze existing document images to extract structure and entities, and create similar-looking documents but with synthetic data.
 You can think of this as a sort of PII anonymizer.

 ## LLM Provider Architecture
-Bureaucrat uses a provider mechanism to connect a backend LLM to generate realistic data, as well as to generate richly formatted business documents.
+Bureaucrat uses a flexible provider mechanism to connect backend LLMs for generating realistic data and richly formatted business documents.

-It currently supports the Gemini API and Hugging Face transformers, either via local use or via the Hugging Face Inference providers API.
-The HF local mode is helpful when you truly don't want to, or can't, send data to a 3rd-party API: You can set up *bureaucrat* on a local machine on your network, clone private business documents, and send only the generated document dataset to a vendor or for demos.
+The system currently supports:
+- **Google Gemini API** - Fast, reliable, with excellent vision capabilities for document analysis
+- **Hugging Face Inference API** - Access to a wide range of open models including Llama, Mistral, and Qwen

+The provider abstraction layer allows seamless switching between different AI backends while maintaining consistent functionality across all document generation features.

 ## TL;DR